Tersect-Browser/Tersect-browser/README.md

         1000000
     ]
 }
 ```
 - Run `turbo dev` to start the application (it'll load the frontend and backend application).

 ## How to load data set

-first requires a valid Mongodb installation.
+First requires a valid Mongodb installation.
 Refer to this documentation [here](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/).
 The latest stable version worked fine so it should not be an issue.

 After successful installation, start the mongodb server by running `mongod`.
 By default mongodb will try to create and store data in a `/data/db` path.
-There is a tendency that on mac this is a read only path.
+There is a tendency that on mac this is a read-only path.
 If that is the case you may need to use a different path.
-Personally i used `~/mongo-data`.
+Personally, I used `~/mongo-data`.

 to start mongodb with a different path, create the path by running `mkdir -p ~/mongo-data` then run mongodb with this path `mongod --dbpath ~/mongo-data`.

-when your database is up and running you can start the backend server.
+When your database is up and running you can start the backend server.

 ### Generating the dataset

 To generate the data set, copy the data in the `gp_data` folder on elvis to the root of the `tersect_browser` folder.
-copy also the `add_example_dataset` script to the root of the `tersect_browser` folder.
+Copy also the `add_example_dataset` script to the root of the `tersect_browser` folder.

 An example copy script via the terminal is;
 `scp -r username@port:/home/tbrowser/add_example_dataset.sh  /Users/davidoluwasusi/msc_project/tersect-browser/gp_data`

-create a python virtual environment with venv at the root of the `tersect_browser` folder.
+Create a python virtual environment with venv at the root of the `tersect_browser` folder.
 `python3.11 -m venv .tersect`

-we are using python 3.11 because numpy has issues when we try to install via python > 3.12.
+We are using python 3.11 because numpy has issues when we try to install via python > 3.12.

-activate the virtual environment
+Activate the virtual environment
 `source .tersect/bin/activate`

-install the dependencies in the requirements.txt file
+Install the dependencies in the requirements.txt file
 `pip3 install -r /path/to/requirements.txt` the file is in `./backend/src/scripts` if you are in the root of the `tersect_browser` folder.

-Follow the installation instructions on the tersect-cli [github page](https://github.com/tomkurowski/tersect?tab=readme-ov-file#macos) to install tersect cli on your machine.
+Follow the installation instructions on the tersect-cli [GitHub page](https://github.com/tomkurowski/tersect?tab=readme-ov-file#macos) to install tersect CLI on your machine.

-give the `add_example_dataset.sh` script write access by running `chmod u+x add_example_dataset.sh`.
+Give the `add_example_dataset.sh` script write access by running `chmod u+x add_example_dataset.sh`.

-run `./add_example_dataset.sh` to start generating the dataset.
+Run `./add_example_dataset.sh` to start generating the dataset.
 Feel free to grab a coffee while it runs 😉 (it takes some minutes).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.1.